pantheon-systems/drush-config-workflow/INSTALL.md

 ```
 This will create the file ~/.drush/pantheon.aliases.drushrc.php; you can override this with the --location option, though.

+n.b.
+You will need to log in via `terminus auth login` first.

 2. Make an alias for your local site.

 Create a file ~/.drush/local.aliases.drushrc.php, and add the following entry: